 Steven M. Nowick is a Professor of Computer Science (and by courtesy, Electrical Engineering) at Columbia University.
-He is also a co-founder of Columbia's Computer Engineering Program, and was chair from 2008 to 2013.
+He is co-founder of Columbia's Computer Engineering Program, and was chair from 2008 to 2013.
 Currently, he is also Chair of the Frontiers in Computing Systems working group under Columbia's Data Science Institute.

 He received a Ph.D. in Computer Science from Stanford University in 1993, and a B.A. from Yale University.
 His main research area is on design methodologies and CAD tools for synthesis and optimization of asynchronous and mixed-timing (i.e. interfacing multiple clocked and/or asynchronous domains) digital systems.
 His current projects include: scalable networks-on-chip (NoC's) for shared-memory parallel processors and embedded systems, ultra-low-energy digital systems, low-power and robust global communication, computer-aided design, and fault tolerance.

 Dr. Nowick is an IEEE Fellow (2009).
 He received an Alfred P. Sloan Research Fellowship (1995, one of 10 awardees that year in all areas of computer science), an NSF CAREER Award (1995), and an NSF Research Initiation Award (RIA) (1993).
 He received several Best Paper Awards: IEEE International Conference on Computer Design (both in 1991 and 2012) and the IEEE Async Symposium (2000).

 He is co-founder of the IEEE "Async" Symposia series, and served as its Program Committee Co-Chair and General Co-Chair.
 He was also Program Chair of the IEEE/ACM International Workshop on Logic and Synthesis.
 He has served as a sub-committee/track chair for several leading design and CAD program committees: ACM/IEEE Design Automation Conference (DAC) (logic/high-level synthesis/FPGA's), ACM/IEEE Design, Automation and Test in Europe (DATE) Conference (logic/technology-dependent synthesis), and IEEE International Conference in Computer Design (ICCD) (tools and methodologies).